megahomyak/nxml/README.md

 NXML is a markup language that is **not XML**.
 It was based on XML, but went in a very different direction and now does not resemble XML at all.

+## Why is this a decent language

+* Simpler than JSON
+* Can be losslessly decoded and encoded using this library
+* Very flexible and concise at the same time
+* Escape sequences are concise (just `\` and your character), not some incomprehensible bullshit like those in XML

+## Why there are no built-in types (apart from sequences and strings)

+When was the last time you've been working with structures that required you to interpret them differently based on types of some of their fields?
+Never?
+Well, me too, and that's the reason.

 ## Syntax explanation

 * A node is either a text (`hello`) or a sequence (`[I|am|a|sequence]`)